 ISSN 0145-2258, eISSN 2163-9108

 Published with the support of the Department of History, the Laney Graduate School, and the Emory College of Arts and Science at Emory University; and Neil Kodesh, Director, University of Wisconsin–Madison African Studies Program.

 African Economic History was founded in 1974 by the African Studies Program at the University of Wisconsin and subsequently has also been associated with the Harriet Tubman Institute for Research on Africa and Its Diasporas at York University.
-The journal publishes scholarly essays in English and French on the economic history of African societies from precolonial times to the present.
+The journal publishes scholarly essays in English, French, and Portuguese on the economic history of African societies from precolonial times to the present.
 It features research in a variety of fields and time periods, including studies on labor, slavery, trade and commercial networks, economic transformations, colonialism, migration, development policies, social and economic inequalities, and poverty.
 The audience includes historians, economists, anthropologists, sociologists, political scientists, policymakers, and a range of other scholars interested in African economies—past and present.

 Available on Project MUSE and JSTOR